Tools

 The only consumables with the pulse welder are argon gas and electrodes.
 After a number of welds the electrodes need to be reground using a supplied diamond coated wheel (which is super easy to do.)

-Laser welder-
+Sunstone Orion Laser welder- (2022)

 The laser welder is a very different beast compared to the PUK welder.
 With the laser you hold your work inside the weld chamber and aim using a crosshair where you want the laser to weld.
 Because the laser uses a coherent beam of light to weld the metal, its effectiveness can vary based on the reflective nature of the metal as well as how the alloy absorbs the beam/heat.
 Silver can require a fair bit of power and with lower power lasers it is very common for people to use a Sharpie marker to darken the weld area before welding.
+Lasers are limited in their cooling capacity due to the size of the water tank, so when welding at high power levels for a good length of time it is possible to cause the laser to overheat and you will need to let it cool down before further use.

 The biggest benefit with the laser is its ability to access difficult areas- if you can see it, you can weld it.
 This makes the laser an outstanding tool for working inside/underneath rings where it can be very difficult to gain access with the PUK pulse welder electrode.
 The laser tends to be a fair bit faster in use than the PUK welder when adding a significant amount of filler wire in order to build up a surface.

 The Sunstone Orion LZR 180 is a significant upgrade over the older Ztech LWD4 laser I used for 15 years.
 Weld penetration is excellent by comparison (still not as good as the PUK welder) and the various settings are easily accessed through the touch screen interface.
 You can even use the touchscreen as a viewscreen during welding.
-The full length front curtain makes positioning your hands really easy compared to welders the have holes in the side of the weld chamber.
+The full length front curtain makes positioning your hands really easy compared to welders that have individual holes in the side of the weld chamber.
 It is also much smaller and lighter than the old Ztech laser, uses 110V power (vs. 220V on the Ztech) and the stand has a motorized height adjustment (with memory settings) for different users.
 Overall it is a joy to use.
 I could teach anyone how to use this welder in an hour.

 The laser doesn’t use as much argon as the pulse welder nor does it need electrodes that need to be ground/replaced.
-The laser does have a flash lamp that needs to be replaced after a few million fires- in our shop this tends to be around every three years and the flash lamps are a few hundred dollars.
+The laser does have a flash lamp that needs to be replaced after a few million fires- in our shop this tends to be around every three years and the flash lamps are several hundred dollars.

-So which do you buy?
 Well that depends on what you want to do with it.

 The consumables cost is essentially a wash with these two machines (be aware that some lasers can have very high consumables cost in terms of flash lamps and filters, etc. so always ask before buying.)
 Both of these machines have excellent 10x optics with electronic shutters to protect your eyes during welding.